The Lamb Lies Down on Broadway: Critical reception

 Members of the group expressed some concern about the album's critical reception, and expected to receive some negative responses over its concept and extended format.
 Banks hoped the album would end people's comparisons of Genesis to Yes and Emerson, Lake & Palmer, two other popular progressive rock bands of the time.
 Gabriel knew the album's concept was ideal for critics "to get their teeth into".

 In giving an interview to Melody Maker in October 1974, shortly before the album's release, Gabriel played several tracks from The Lamb to reporter Chris Welch, including "In the Cage", "Hairless Heart", "Carpet Crawlers", and "Counting Out Time".
 Welch wrote, "It sounded superb.
 Beautiful songs, fascinating lyrics, and sensitive, subtle playing, mixed with humour and harmonies.
 What more could a Genesis fan desire?"
 He singled out Collins' playing as "outstanding".
-Welch's review for Melody Maker published a month later included his thoughts on such long concept albums–"A few golden miraculous notes and some choice pithy words are worth all the clutter and verbiage"–and he called the album a "white elephant".
-For New Musical Express, Barbara Charone wrote highly of the collection.
+Welch's review for Melody Maker published a month later included his thoughts on such long concept albums—"A few golden miraculous notes and some choice pithy words are worth all the clutter and verbiage"—and he called the album a "white elephant".
+For NME, Barbara Charone wrote highly of the collection.
 She summarised The Lamb as a combination of the "musical proficiency" on Selling England by the Pound (1973) with the "grandiose illusions" on Foxtrot (1972) and "a culmination of past elements injected with present abilities and future directions".
 Charone thought it had more high points than any previous Genesis album, apart from some "few awkward instrumental moments on side three".
 All members received praise for their performances, including Hackett coming across as a more dominant member of the group with his "frenetic, choppy style", Collins' backup harmony vocals and Rutherford's "thick, foreboding bass chords and gentle acoustics".
 Colin Irwin wrote a negative review of the "Counting Out Time" single, with its "weary, tepid approach" and a "woeful, dreary three and a half minutes".